syrianarchive/yemeniarchive-investigations/investigations/hunud.md

 ![](/assets/investigations/Hunud/image6.png)

 Yemeni Archive used the satellite images to calculate the affected area by the attack, and it was approximately 2,800 square meters.
-By asking weapons experts; it was observed that the area and the scale of the destruction in the area corresponded to the impact usually caused by airstrikes, as ground or artillery bombing can not cause similar destruction.
+By asking one of the weapons experts; it was observed that the area and the scale of the destruction in the area corresponded to the impact usually caused by airstrikes, as ground or artillery bombing can not cause similar destruction.

 ### Civilian casualties caused by the attack